Robert KushelRobert Kushel

 About Robert

-Robert Kushel is a Vice President and Wealth Advisor with J.P.
+Robert Kushel is a Vice President and Wealth Advisor at J.P.
 Morgan Wealth Management.

-As a trusted advisor to Gilman Private Wealth Management Group clients, he strives to add value and guidance, delivering complex and tailored investment strategies for the benefit of the team's sophisticated practice.
+As a trusted advisor to Gilman Private Wealth clients, he strives to add value and guidance, delivering complex and tailored investment strategies for the benefit of the team's sophisticated practice.

 With more than 38 years of financial experience, Robert has significant capabilities that include equity and fixed-income approaches.
 Throughout his career, he has demonstrated both a longstanding and passionate commitment to the highest degrees of honesty and integrity.
 Robert prides himself on consistently and unfailingly acting in the best interest of clients, offering input regarding important and life-impacting decisions.